apoeana/etny-node-monitoring/README.md

             3.7	Wait until Etny Node Monitoring setup complete!

-If you encounter issues with the Etny Node Monitoring setup, you can try the following troubleshooting steps:
+Note: If you encounter issues with the Etny Node Monitoring setup, you can try the following troubleshooting steps:

             Check if the information in the configuration file is correct by running the command: